 The legendary camera designer Yoshihisa Maitani (1933–2009) was responsible for the Olympus OM 35 mm SLR system, and one of his goals was to produce an unrivalled system of accessories for close-up and macro photography that extended into photomicrography.
 The Olympus OM system was in production for such a long time (1972–2003) that it was used with 4 generations of Olympus compound microscopes: EH/FH, BH, BH-2 and BX.
-The BH-2 was the model that cemented Olympus’ position as one of the top 4 microscope manufacturers, and Maitani ensured that his OM cameras could be used with a trinocular BH-2 by adding just a clear focusing screen, a photo eyepiece and a simple photo tube.
+The BH-2 was the model that cemented Olympus’ position as one of the top 4 microscope manufacturers, and Maitani ensured that his OM cameras could be used with a trinocular BH-2 by adding just a clear focusing screen, a photo eyepiece and a simple camera adapter.

 Starting from the top, you need the following items:

-The BH-2 microscope was discontinued around 1993, and so most of the items referred to on this page (including the Photomicro Adapter L, the NFK photo eyepieces and the BH2-TR30 trinocular head) are also discontinued.
+The BH-2 microscope was discontinued around 1993, and so most of the items referred to on this page (including the Photomicro Adapter L, the NFK photo eyepieces and the BH2-TR30 trinocular head) have also been discontinued.
 The best places to find them are eBay and microscope dealers who sell used equipment.

 Vibration from the camera’s mirror and shutter can be a problem when taking photographs through a microscope.
 Traditional solutions include electronic flash, long exposure times, mirror pre-release, and stands that support the camera independently of the microscope.